artikblue/artikblue.github.io/_posts/2020-01-20-reversing-radare2-2.md

 df = 0x00000000
 of = 0x00000000
 ~~~
-The TEST instruction sets ZF and SF based on a logical AND between the operands, and clears OF.
+And basically, the TEST instruction sets ZF(Zero flag) and SF(Sign flag) based on a logical AND between the operands, and clears OF(Overflow flag).
+So in this case those flags will be set to zero.
+Then the instruction JLE means JUMP (to the memory address that is indicated right after) If less than and "Less than" is defined as: ZF=1 or SF != OF

-"Less than or equal" is defined as: ZF=1 or SF != OF
+So we can see that if we reload the program and enter a negative number the SF flag will get activated:
 ~~~
 [0x080484bb]> db 0x08048500
 [0x080484bb]> dc